ElfatihZiad/realtime-market-data-pipeline/README.md

 # Introduction

-In this project, I developed a financial data processing and visualization platform using ***Apache Kafka***, ***Apache Cassandra***, and ***Bokeh***.
+This repo shows my project about real-time stock data pipeline.
+All the code is written in PYTHON.
+In this project, I play with various Data Engineering frameworks to develop a financial data processing and visualization platform using ***Apache Kafka***, ***Apache Cassandra***, and ***Bokeh***.
 I used Kafka for realtime stock price and market news streaming, Cassandra for historical and realtime stock data warehousing, and Bokeh for visualization on web browsers.
 I also wrote a web crawler to scrape companys' financial statements and basic information from Yahoo Finance, and played with various economy data APIs.